 - S or C Corporations, which are classifications for bigger LLCs that are nonetheless not full corporations

-Your choice of tax classification is important as it will affect which tax breaks you can benefit from.
-Single-member LLCs classified as disregarded entities, for example, are not required to report their profits or losses separate from those of their owners/managers.
+Your choice of tax classification is very important and will affect which tax breaks you can benefit from.
+Single-member LLCs are classified as disregarded entities and are not required to report their profits or losses separate from those of their owners/managers.

 The resulting tax process is much simpler compared to the processes required for larger LLCs with separately reported profits and losses.